What can I expect from my visit?

 - We have plenty of hand sanitisers available around the site.

-- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls and ‘Flight of The Rainbows’ feeding experience.
+- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls.

 - The small Tropical House is current closed until further notice.

 - You’re welcome to bring your own mobility scooter or wheelchair as usual.
-Unfortunately for the time being we can’t offer mobility scooters or wheelchairs for hire.
+If you would like to borrow one of our mobility scooters please call the shop on 01736 751023 so we can reserve it for you and have it sanitised and ready.
 Our Access Statement is available here.

 - Our gift shop will be open with numbers controlled for social distancing.
 All transactions with card only.